-Unit - 5 Impact of Tourism: Physical, economic and social, perceptive positive and negative impacts
+Unit - 7 Impact of Tourism : Physical, economic and social, perceptive positive and negative impacts

-- 5.1 Introduction
+- 7.1 Introduction

-- 5.2 Economic Impact
+- 7.2 Economic Impact

-- 5.3 Impacts of Tourism
+- 7.3 Impacts of Tourism

-- 5.3.1 The negative impact physical or natural surroundings are of alarming nature.

-- 5.4 Summary
+- 7.4 Summary

-Tourism in general an activity with many factors.
-It is one one land leisure and recreational and on the other economic activity which generate income increase employment, reduce regional imbalances whereby raise living standards of people of all levels.
-In modern times tourism is becoming inseparable part of socio-economic activity which generate income increase employment, reduce regional imbalances already raise living standards of people at all levels.
-In modern times tourism is becoming inseparable part of socio-economic life of people.
+Tourism in general is an activity with many factors.
+It is on one hand leisure and recreational and on the other economic activity which generate income, increase employment, reduce regional imbalances whereby raise living standards of people of all levels.
+In modern times tourism is becoming inseparable part of socio-economic activity which generates income, increases employment, reduces regional imbalances, already raises living standards of people at all levels.
+In modern times tourism is becoming inseparable part of socio-economic activity part of socio-economic living standards of people at all levels.
+In modern times tourism is becoming inseparable part of socio-economic living standards of people.

-5.2 Economic Impact
+7.2 Economic Impact

-The economic impact of tourism is seen every where in world.
-Its direct economic impact is found in the form of raising income both direct and indirect as well as generation of employment both direct and indirectly.
-In addition tourism extent impact on development of infrustructural facilities and transform economic structure of a region.
+The economic impact of tourism is seen everywhere in world.
+Its direct economic impact is found in the form of raising income both direct and indirect as well as generation of employment both directly and indirectly.
+In addition tourism extends impact on development of infrustructural facilities and transforms economic structure of a region.

-Like physical and economic tourism also has an impact on social life of people.
-Development of tourism primarily event impact on life of people of the destination country or area.
-Tourism influence language education and culture.
+Like physical and economic tourism it also has an impact on social life of people.
+Development of tourism primarily has an impact on life of people of the destination country or area.
+Tourism influence language, education and culture.

-5.3 Impacts of Tourism
+7.3 Impacts of Tourism